We would love to have you worship with us.

 We welcome everyone.
 As is frequently said in our services, “Wherever you’re from.
 Wherever you’re headed.
 You have a place at St. Luke’s.”
 What ties us together is our belief in the love of God, especially as Jesus talked about it.
 Jesus taught us that God’s deepest hope for us is that we would love God and love our neighbors (Matt.
 22:37-40).
 No matter what path you are walking, we hope it will bring you to St. Luke’s!

-Join us in-person on Sunday mornings at 9:30 a.m. for worship, followed by a time of fellowship.
+Join us for in-person worship or live on Facebook, Sunday mornings at 9:30 a.m.
+In-person worship is followed by a time of fellowship.
 We read scripture, hear a sermon, pray together, and spend time with one another at a coffee hour.
 It’s a deep breath of community just when you need it.
 No need to make a reservation; just show up.
-For the time being, masks are required for everybody in order to protect the most vulnerable among us.
-Here is the complete Covid-19 protocol.
+When coming into the building, masks are welcome, although not required.
+The Covid-19 protocol has been rescinded for now, and we are following CDC guidelines.
+We look forward to worshiping in person with you!